Wells and Borings

 - Owner's records (for example, bills, easements on deed) or information written on pressure tank, control box, or well room wall.

-- "County Well Index" database - at Minnesota Geological Survey (612-626-2969), Minnesota Department of Health (MDH) Well Management Section, or local government agencies.
+- At Minnesota Geological Survey (612-626-2969), Minnesota Department of Health (MDH) Well Management Section, or local government agencies.

 - Minnesota Well Index is a web-based version of the CWI data system developed by the Minnesota Geological Survey (MGS) and the Minnesota Department of Health (MDH) for the storage, retrieval, and editing of water-well information.